Cúrame (Rauw Alejandro song): Critical reception

+Accolades

+"Cúrame" was acknowledged as an award-winning song at the 2023 ASCAP Latin Awards.

 Commercial performance

 "Cúrame" debuted at number 44 on the US Billboard Hot Latin Songs chart on August 28, 2021, becoming Alejandro's 23rd entry.
 On November 20, 2021, the track reached its peak of number 18.
 The song also peaked at number one on both the Latin Airplay and Latin Rhythm Airplay charts on March 5, 2022.
 Thus it became the singer's eighth crowning hit on both.
 Following the release of Vice Versa, "Cúrame" debuted at number 72 on Spain's official weekly chart on July 4, 2021, as an album track.
 It subsequently peaked at number three on August 22, 2021, giving Alejandro his fifth top-three hit in the country.
-It was later certified quadruple platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 160,000 units in the country.
+It was later certified sextuple platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 360,000 units in the country.
 In Latin America, "Cúrame" reached number one in Colombia and Dominican Republic.
 It also peaked in the top 10 of Ecuador and Puerto Rico, as well as the top 20 in Argentina, El Salvador, Latin America, and Uruguay.
 In Mexico, the song peaked at number 31 on Mexico Airplay and was certified double platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 280,000 units.